danielgroves/danielgroves.net/development/_posts/2011-01-07-osx-dock-spaces.md

 published: true
 title: OS X Dock Spaces
 excerpt: A quick video which explains how to add a blank space into your OS X dock.
+permalink: /notebook/2011/01/osx-dock-spaces

 date: 2011-01-07 00:42:12.000000000 +00:00
 ---